gaiusmathew/Take-a-Break/README.md

   2.Make the relax.sh file executable using chmod +x /path/to/eye.sh. <br>

  <b> Then set cron tab to execute this file in regular intervals</b>.<br>
-        a)Open cron tab - type code 'crontab -e' in terminal <br>
+        a)Open cron tab by typing code 'crontab -e' in terminal <br>
-        b)Then in crontab copy and paste the code at end of code <br>
+        b)Then in crontab copy and paste the code below<br>
         c)Save it <br>

 Here we are setting a 50 min interval.    <br>